microsoft/vscode-docs/docs/datascience/azure-machine-learning.md

 You can create and manage Azure Machine Learning resources using.
 For more information, see [how to manage resources in VS Code](https://docs.microsoft.com/azure/machine-learning/how-to-manage-resources-vscode)

-## Connect to remote compute instances

-Compute instances are a managed cloud-based workstation for developing machine learning applications.

-The Azure Machine Learning VS Code extension makes it easy to connect to and access resources in compute instances in real-time.
-For more information, see [connect to an Azure Machine Learning compute instance](https://docs.microsoft.com/azure/machine-learning/how-to-set-up-vs-code-remote?tabs=extension).

 ## Remote Jupyter server

-Visual Studio Code offers great support for development using Jupyter notebooks.
+VS Code offers great support for development using Jupyter notebooks.
 For more information, see [Jupyter Notebooks in VS Code](./jupyter-notebooks.md).

-The Azure Machine Learning leverages the strong Jupyter notebooks support in Visual Studio Code and makes connecting to a remote compute instance and using them as repote Jupyter servers seamless.
+The Azure Machine Learning leverages the strong Jupyter notebooks support in VS Code and makes connecting to a remote compute instance and using them as repote Jupyter servers seamless.
 For more information, see [Configure a compute instance as a remote notebook server](https://docs.microsoft.com/azure/machine-learning/how-to-set-up-vs-code-remote?tabs=extension)

 ## Git integration

-By using the Azure Machine Learning Visual Studio Code extension to connect to a remote compute instance, you're able to leverage Visual Studio Code's Git suite of features.
+By using the Azure Machine Learning VS Code extension to connect to a remote compute instance, you're able to leverage VS Code's Git suite of features.

 ## Next steps